 If you need to decide in two minutes

-- Is a free sports block enough, or do you really want more distance?
+1. Is a free sports block enough, or do you want more distance?

 If you want to keep planning

 If the weather turns, Rain in Nonntal: good indoor and fallback ideas for teens is the better next page.
 For the route home and public transport logic, Nonntal without a car: realistic routes and destinations for teens fits better.
-If you want a broader city comparison instead, Indoor action in Salzburg without a car: 8 ideas for young people is the smarter follow-up.
+If you want to compare groups, open the youth organizations hub or read youth groups in Salzburg for teens.

 Conclusion